Shadows Fall: Threads of Life (2007–2008)

-Shadows Fall signed a deal with Atlantic Records to distribute the band's albums in the United States and a deal with Roadrunner Records for international distribution.
-The band released its fifth studio album Threads of Life on April 3, 2007 and debuted at number 46 on the Billboard 200.
+The band released its fifth studio album Threads of Life on April 3, 2007 through Atlantic Records and debuted at number 46 on the Billboard 200 selling 24,000 copies in its first week.
 "Redemption", the first single from the CD was released on February 20, 2007, through iTunes with an accompanying music video.
 "Redemption" received the band’s second Grammy Award nomination for Best Metal performance at 50th Annual Grammy Awards, but Slayer's "Final Six" won the award.
 The album received positive reviews, with Thom Jurek of AllMusic stating Shadows Fall has "lost none of the fire, attack or attitude" on Threads of Life.
 Jurek also said the album featured "killer guitar breaks, big fat chugging riffs, power-slam skin work, cattle prod bass, and cool little hooks and melodic touches on top of those bludgeoning riffs make Threads of Life a major label debut of merit, and a metal record worthy of celebrating."
-Keith Bergman of Blabbermouth.net stated "Threads of Life is slick as hell."
+However prior to album’s release the band’s biggest supporters at Atlantic, including their A&R man, were laid off by the record company.
+Leading the band to not get much attention from the label afterwards.
+Atlantic then wanted the bands follow up release to be more commercial, but after they refused they were let go by the label.

-Shadows Fall toured in support of Threads of Life, including making appearances at the Jägermeister tour with Stone Sour and Lacuna Coil, the Operation Annihilation tour with Static-X, 3 Inches of Blood, and Divine Heresy, and the Black Crusade tour with Trivium, Machine Head, DragonForce, and Arch Enemy.
-The band was a part of the Soundwave tour in Australia and in Asia in February 2008, along with Killswitch Engage, As I Lay Dying, and Bleeding Through.
+Shadows Fall toured in support of Threads of Life, including making appearances at the Jägermeister tour with Stone Sour and Lacuna Coil, the Operation Annihilation tour with Static-X, 3 Inches of Blood and Divine Heresy, and the Black Crusade tour with Trivium, Machine Head, DragonForce, and Arch Enemy.
+On October 23, 2007, Shadows Fall released a greatest hits album titled Seeking the Way: The Greatest Hits.
+The band was a part of the Soundwave tour in Australia and in Asia in February 2008, along with Killswitch Engage, As I Lay Dying and Bleeding Through.